 Eosinophilic esophagitis, or EoE, is a condition typically caused by food allergies.
+(It is sometimes referred to as EGIDs).
 EoE causes inflammation of the esophagus due to a build-up of eosinophils, a type of blood cell.
 Symptoms can be painful, and may include trouble swallowing, nausea, regurgitation, heartburn, abdominal or chest pain and weight loss.
 Read on to learn more about EoE and how Neocate can help.

 Remington, 18 years old

 Eosinophilic Esophagitis (EoE) is more common in boys: close to 3 out of every 4 children with EoE are male.
 EoE can be diagnosed at any age (adults can have food allergies and related conditions as well).
 Unlike other food allergies, which may be outgrown, EoE is thought of as a chronic condition, meaning it will never fully go away once a person develops it.

 EoE is not as common as some other allergic disorders.
 Recent estimates are that EoE affects about 5 or 6 of every 10,000 people in the US.
 The exact number is hard to figure out and this could be on the low end, because awareness and recognition of EoE are increasing.

 Like many food allergies and related disorders, doctors aren’t sure of the exact cause of EoE, or why some people develop EoE while others do not.
 Many people with EoE also have other allergic diseases such as hay fever, asthma and food allergies.